"TO HIGH PLACES BY NARROW ROADS"

-The Art Bus Project is a 501(c)(3) nonprofit organization and exhibit on wheels dedicated to public access to art and a creative agenda.
-Housed in a repurposed school bus, it's a traveling showcase featuring eight American artists who span disciplines, ages, locations, genders and races.
-We plan to tour the Eastern Seaboard, visiting their hometowns and inviting the public on board to experience art, meet artists and get inspired.
-At each stop, we will host hands-on creative workshops designed to foster imaginative thought and action.
+The Art Bus Project is a 501(c)(3) nonprofit organization and exhibit on wheels dedicated to inspiring the public through art exposure, education and engagement.
+Housed in a repurposed school bus, we travel to underserved communities, inviting the public on board and providing our free enrichment program, designed to foster creative thought and action.

 The Art Bus Project, in its most basic form, is for people who think art is one thing, and that thing doesn't belong to them.
 It's for everyone.